Dendrimer

+Chemical structure and STM image of cyanostar CS-2, a first-generation dendrimer.
+It is a macrocycle with fivefold rotation symmetry (C5).
+It self-assembles on graphite as a flat layer consisting of lines in alternating directions (antiparallel).

 The first dendrimers were made by divergent synthesis approaches by Fritz Vögtle in 1978, R.G.
 Denkewalter at Allied Corporation in 1981, Donald Tomalia at Dow Chemical in 1983 and in 1985, and by George R. Newkome in 1985.
 In 1990 a convergent synthetic approach was introduced by Craig Hawker and Jean Fréchet.
 Dendrimer popularity then greatly increased, resulting in more than 5,000 scientific papers and patents by the year 2005.

 Etymology

 The name comes from two Greek words: "dendron" meaning 'tree' and "meros" meaning 'part'.

 Properties

 Dendritic molecules are characterized by structural perfection.
 Dendrimers and dendrons are monodisperse and usually highly symmetric, spherical compounds.
 The field of dendritic molecules can be roughly divided into low-molecular weight and high-molecular weight species.
 The first category includes dendrimers and dendrons, and the latter includes dendronized polymers, hyperbranched polymers, and the polymer brush.

+A hyperbranched polymer is similar to a dendrimer, but more randomly structured.
+A hyperbranched polymer has a number of randomly distributed linear constitutional repeating units.

-The properties of dendrimers are dominated by the functional groups on the molecular surface, however, there are examples of dendrimers with internal functionality.
+The properties of dendrimers are dominated by the functional groups on the molecular surface.
+Dendrimers may have a single surface functional group, or may be modified to allow for multiple functional groups on the surface.
+But some dendrimers have functional groups inside, not on the surface.
 Dendritic encapsulation of functional molecules allows for the isolation of the active site, a structure that mimics that of active sites in biomaterials.
 Also, it is possible to make dendrimers water-soluble, unlike most polymers, by functionalizing their outer shell with charged species or other hydrophilic groups.
 Other controllable properties of dendrimers include toxicity, crystallinity, tecto-dendrimer formation, and chirality.